 Our team is among the most highly specialized and experienced in the industry, with international experience in research, writing and scholarship across public, private and university sectors.
 SIERC-led projects have produced complex creative products (such as award-nominated books), professional business biographies (published by university presses), graduate-level case studies (for corporate university environments), court-based expert legal research (for complex litigation), in addition to a wide variety of communications products – presentations, speeches, keynote addresses, briefing notes and more.
 These projects and products are diverse and wide-ranging.
 But it is precisely our experience with that wide range of projects that allows us to deliver insights across product categories.

-Dr. Laurence B. Mussio is an author, research scholar, strategic consultant, professor, trainer, and advisor in executive communications and reputation management.
-He is one of Canada’s premier historians of business and enterprise and a nationally published author with McGill-Queen’s University Press, Canada’s leading scholarly publisher.
+Dr. Laurence B. Mussio is an author, research scholar, strategic consultant, professor, trainer and advisor in executive communications and reputation management.
+He is one of Canada’s premier historians of business and enterprise, and a nationally published author with McGill-Queen’s University Press (MQUP), Canada’s leading scholarly publisher.
+His writing deals with a wide variety of subjects, from financial services, political economy and regulation, to information and communications technology, to the trajectory of the some of the North Atlantic world’s biggest firms.

 Dr. Mussio currently teaches in the MBA Program at the Schulich School of Business, York University.
-He has taught in graduate programs in business and communication management at McMaster University, Syracuse University, and the Kellogg-Schulich Executive Education Program.
-He frequently leads training sessions for Ontario public servants and, in 2011, he was named to Canadian Who’s Who, Canada's leading biographical reference.
+He also acts as a Special Advisor to the Office of the Chief Executive Officer, BMO Financial Group.
+He has taught in graduate programs in business and communication management at McMaster University, Syracuse University and the Kellogg-Schulich Executive Education Program.
+He frequently leads training sessions for Ontario public servants and is listed in Canadian Who’s Who, Canada's leading biographical reference.

 Dr. Ruud Huyskamp is responsible for delivering first-class qualitative and quantitative research and analysis in support of SIERC clients in the private and not-for-profit sectors.
 Educated in the Netherlands and Canada, Ruud has an extensive, multilingual research profile and has developed a particular academic expertise in the field of modern European history, public events and exhibition studies, as well as topics in the organizational and managerial experience of business.
 He holds a B.A. degree from the University of British Columbia and a M.A degree from McMaster University.
 He earned his doctorate from the University of Toronto, where he worked under the supervision of Canada Research Chair Dr. Jennifer L. Jenkins.